 This text provides an answer to the first question and tables a consistent set of proposals to tackle the second one.
-It is available in both English and French.
+It is available in English, French, and Spanish.
 The proposals address copyright reform as well as related culture and media policy issues.
 These elements are intended for being used by reform proponents according to their own orientations.
 One will have to consider nonetheless the interdependency between various proposals.
 This text was drafted by Philippe Aigrain, with contributions from Lionel Maurel and Silvère Mercier and was critically reviewed by the co-founders and staff of La Quadrature du Net.
 It is published in parallel on the author's blog and on La Quadrature du Net's site.

 This text is open to any comments.
 You can add your own reflections or questions here.

 - 1. Giving legal recognition to the non-market sharing of digital works between individuals through the exhaustion of rights doctrine

 - 3. Solid exceptions for educational and research practices

 - 4. Library and archive rights to make available orphan works free-of-charge and with wide use rights

 - 6. Resource pooling: new financing sources adapted to digital culture and its many contributors and projects

 - 7. Legal requirements for fair publishing and distribution contracts